 ![]() The Honorable Jermaine L. Johnson, Sr. (D) |

-The state of South Carolina has released a request for qualifications (RFQ), to include conceptual renderings.
-RFQ responses are due 11 a.m.
+The state of South Carolina released a request for qualifications (RFQ), to include conceptual renderings.
+RFQ responses were due 11 a.m.
 Wednesday, Oct.
 23.

 - Request for Qualifications (RFQ)